Command Catalog

 - synced manifests or remote project indexes

-- daemon, mount, UI, placeholders, or file-level lazy hydration
+- daemon, mount, UI, automatic placeholders, path-triggered lazy hydration, or file-level lazy hydration

 - generic cloud drive behavior